odoo/documentation/content/developer/tutorials/discover_js_framework/02_web_framework.rst

 5. Display a pie chart
 ======================

-Everyone likes charts (!), so let us add a pie chart in our dashboard, which displays the proportions of t-shirts sold for each size: S/M/L/XL/XXL.
+Everyone likes charts (!), so let us add a pie chart in our dashboard.
+It will display the proportions of t-shirts sold for each size: S/M/L/XL/XXL.

 For this exercise, we will use `Chart.js <https://www.chartjs.org/>`_.
 It is the chart library used by the graph view.
-However, it is not loaded by default, so we will need to either add it to our assets bundle, or lazy load it (it's usually better since our users will not have to load the chartjs code every time if they don't need it).
+However, it is not loaded by default, so we will need to either add it to our assets bundle, or lazy load it.
+Lazy loading is usually better since our users will not have to load the chartjs code every time if they don't need it.

 .. exercise::
    #.
 Load chartjs, you can use the `loadJs